What is Design Thinking?

-Design Thinking is a methodology where a company uses empathy and experimentation to find creative solutions in order to tackle problems in a solution oriented mindset.
+Design Thinking is a methodology, where a company uses empathy and experimentation to find creative solutions to tackle problems in a solution oriented mindset.

 It can be used in any field of work and it is a user-centric way of resolving complex problems.

 How does Design Thinking apply in the HR department?

 The ideology of Design Thinking can be applied in most aspects of a company structure.
 In recent years HR has become increasingly interested in introducing Design Thinking methodology, instead of a purely analytical process.

 Thus more companies turn to Design Thinking when faced with complex problems.
 Design Thinking can be an optimal approach to simplifying the problem, and finding innovative and creative solutions.